Privacy and Cookies Policy

 Cookies and Other Similar Automated Technologies

-If you do not want us to deploy browser cookies to your device when you visit our Sites, you may set the browser to reject cookies or to notify the user when a web site tries to place cookies in the browser program (see below).
+If you do not want us to deploy browser cookies to your device when you visit our Sites, you may set the browser to reject cookies, or notify the user when a web site tries to place cookies in the browser program (see below), or disable cookie placement in the cookie selection module in your Internet browser window.
 Rejecting cookies may affect your ability to use some features offered on our Sites.

 Our service providers may also collect information about visitors to our Sites over time and/or across different websites when the visitor uses our Sites.
 This information often is aggregate data or individual information that is tied to a browser or device rather than specific identifiers such as the visitor’s name and address, but some of this information might be considered personally identifiable under some laws.